Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

 Work on your weaknesses, keep practicing, and you'll inevitably improve your skills!

-Once you pass the NBCMI oral exam, don’t forget to extend a huge thank you to your friend or family member for their time and dedication in helping you succeed!
+I believe that in following these tips, you too can pass the 12 mini-scenarios portion of the NBCMI oral exam.
+Once you do, don’t forget to extend a huge thank you to your partner for their time and dedication in helping you succeed!

 © 2015 Geri McClymont